-- The reasons benefits are being stopped; - How income or resources were calculated when benefits are stopped because income or resources are over the limit; - The legal references that support the discontinuance; - The date by which an appeal must be requested; and - When the application was referred to the Federally Facilitated Marketplace for a decision on other insurance affordability programs, an explanation of the referral.
+• The reasons benefits are being stopped;

+• How income or resources were calculated when benefits are stopped because income or resources are over the limit;

+- The legal references that support the discontinuance; - The date by which an appeal must be requested; and - When the application was referred to the Federally Facilitated Marketplace for a decision on other insurance affordability programs, an explanation of the referral.

-Term Definition Approval An approval is a determination that a person is eligible for Medical Assistance benefits.
+Term Definition Approval An determination that a person is eligible for Medical Assistance benefits.
+Decision Letter A letter that notifies a customer of the action taken for their AHCCCS Medical Assistance program eligibility including: approval; • denial; discontinuance; change in share of cost, premium amount or co-payments; change in eligible medical services; and • Enrollment with a health plan or program contractor.
 Discontinuance A determination that a person is no longer eligible for Medical Assistance benefits.
-Decision Letter A letter that notifies a customer of approval or denial of AHCCCS Medical Assistance program eligibility.
 Request for Information A letter asking the customer to submit proof that is needed to complete the application or renewal process.